RajputSneha17/ice-cream-parlour-website/README.md

 ---

 # 🌟 Overview 🌟
 Welcome to the Ice Cream Parlour Website!
 This responsive and user-friendly website is designed to provide a delightful experience for ice cream lovers.
 Built using HTML, CSS, and Vanilla JavaScript, it offers an interactive interface for browsing ice cream options, shopping, and leaving reviews.
-The website is optimized for both desktop and mobile users, ensuring a smooth experience across all devices.
+The website is optimized for both desktop and mobile users, ensuring a smooth experience across all devices..

 ---